Romania rejects request by Turkey to extradite journalist

-BUCHAREST, Romania (AP) — A Romanian court has rejected a request by Turkey to extradite a Turkish journalist it accuses of terrorism.
+BUCHAREST, Romania (AP) — A Romanian court on Friday rejected a request by Turkey to extradite a Turkish journalist it accuses of terrorism.

 Turkey wants to try Kamil Demirkaya for links to Fethullah Gulen, the U.S.-based cleric blamed by Turkey for orchestrating a failed coup in 2016.

-The Court of Appeal delivered its ruling, which is not final, on Friday after 15 minutes' deliberation.
+The Court of Appeal delivered its ruling, which is not final, after 15 minutes' deliberation.
 Reasons will be published later.

 Demirkaya was detained in Romania on Dec.
 5 after Turkey petitioned to extradite him "for being a member of criminal, terrorist group."